drhsqlite/pikchr/doc/userman.md

 ~~~~~

 Or, we can "`print`" the coordinates of the .end of the circle before
-and after the "down" command as see that they shift:
+and after the "down" command to see that they shift:

 ~~~~~ pikchr
     right; box; C1: circle